stats-ICCAT/iccat.pub.maps/README.md

 library(iccat.pub.maps)
 ```

-> The R session doesn't necessarily need to run on a machine that has direct access to the ICCAT database servers.

 ### T1NC

 > To run these examples we assume that the `T1NC` object contains all T1NC data as retrieved using the `iccat.dev.data::t1nc` function.